intel/neural-compressor/README.md

 * [Security Policy](docs/security_policy.md)
 * [Intel® Neural Compressor Website](https://intel.github.io/neural-compressor)

-## Hiring
+## Hiring :star:

-We are hiring.
+We are actively hiring.
 Please send your resume to inc.maintainers@intel.com if you have interests in model compression techniques.